CupNoodles27/DRG-Tips-and-Tricks/README.md

 * When falling, it is possible (and very difficult) to powerattack the ground, making a ledge that you can grab to break your fall.
 [Example](https://www.reddit.com/r/DeepRockGalactic/comments/104803m/who_needs_hoverboots_when_you_have_sheer_dwarven/)

+* The Caretaker does a large amount of damage to enemies when it dies.
+[Example](https://clips.twitch.tv/DaintyRenownedGrasshopperKreygasm-7bTCP5w2Xe1WkWK4)

 </details>

 <hr>